midonet/midonet/docs/ipv6.md

  * Get some dual-stack and IPv6-only machines in a data center for testing our services and our dependencies running in an IPv6 environment.
  * Run an IPv6 conformance suite.
+ * IPv6 hosts are more "aware" of path MTU issues, as IPv6 routers don't auto-fragment packets the way IPv4 routers do.
+However, MidoNet virtual routers don't support auto-fragmentation, so there's nothing IPv6-specific we'll need to do.
+Nonetheless, there are a number of issues around MTU which MidoNet should address, so we should write another document which goes into them.

 ### Enhanced support for the future